Ang3lFir3/Chewie/readme.md

 I think you get the idea....

 ## using the module
 using the module is not much different than the script itself except for a couple of changes.

+To init a Chewie file once the module is imported you can :
+PS>chewie-init

 Once you import the module you can get can get chewie doing its thing by calling :
 PS>gimmie-noms